-- 1. Not being aware of entitlements to pensions and benefits.
+- 1. Not being aware of your entitlements to pensions and benefits

-- 2. Not updating their Will, or having inadequate estate planning
+- 2. Not updating your Will, or having inadequate estate planning

-- 3. Not preparing their SMSF to pay an account-based pension
+- 3. Not preparing your SMSF to pay an account-based pension

-- 5. Not managing their superannuation balance or understanding the transfer balance cap
+- 5. Not managing your superannuation balance or understanding the transfer balance cap

-There is also the concern that the money may run out.
+There is also the concern that your money may run out.

-1. Not being aware of entitlements to pensions and benefits.
+1. Not being aware of your entitlements to pensions and benefits

-Self-managed superannuation trustees are very used to doing everything themselves and some may not be aware that, even with a reasonable-sized superannuation balance, they could still qualify for a small Age Pension payment and the access to cheaper services that comes with that.
+Self-managed superannuation trustees are very used to doing everything themselves and some may not be aware that, even with a reasonable-sized super balance, they could still qualify for a small Age Pension payment and access to discounted services.

-Even if receiving a very small Age Pension amount per fortnight, a pension card will get you cheaper vehicle registration, rebates on electricity and gas, and cheaper rate payments.
+Even if receiving a very small Age Pension amount per fortnight, a Pensioner Concession Card will get you cheaper vehicle registration, rebates on electricity and gas, and cheaper rate payments.

-People who are ineligible for an Age Pension could still meet eligibility criteria for the Commonwealth Seniors Health Care Card, which means they can access cheaper prescribed medicine and other medical benefits.
+People who are ineligible for the Age Pension could still meet eligibility criteria for the Commonwealth Seniors Health Care Card, which means they can access cheaper prescribed medicine and other medical benefits.

-2. Not updating their Will, or having inadequate estate planning
+2. Not updating your Will, or having inadequate estate planning

 Many people may have a Will but may not be aware of the role of binding death benefit nominations and how they need to update the trust deeds and governing rules of their SMSFs to allow for binding death benefit nominations to be made.

-It is not enough to state in a Will how you wish your superannuation to be distributed once you die, you also need to have valid binding death benefit nominations (BDBN), otherwise it will be up to the remaining SMSF trustees to decide where the money goes.
+It is not enough to state in a Will how you wish your super to be distributed once you die.
+For that, you also need valid binding death benefit nominations (BDBN), otherwise it will be up to the remaining SMSF trustees to decide where the money goes.

 The court cases of people who did not have a BDBN in SuperGuide article Have you got an exit plan?
-The importance of estate planning make for a very sombre read.
+The importance of estate planning make for salutary reading.

-3. Not preparing their SMSF to pay an account-based pension
+3. Not preparing your SMSF to pay an account-based pension

-Although you may have decided that you want to start paying yourself an account-based pension when you retire, this requires preparation in the lead up to retirement.
+Although you may have decided that you want to start paying yourself an account-based pension from your SMSF when you retire, this requires preparation in the lead up to retirement.